wurmlab/2021-fire-ant-social-supergene-introgression/Genotyping/README.md

 ```

-To filter the sites, we removed any within the ranges of the following BED file, which represent highly repetitive regions.
+To filter the sites, we ran the script presented in `site_filter.zsh`.
+This script includes the removal of any variants within the ranges of a BED file representing highly repetitive regions of the genome.

 ```sh